forzavitale/forzavitale.github.io/_posts/2016-6-22-billboardproject.md

 ![barplot](../images/regressionbillboard.png)

-Using a two-tailed t-test at alpha = 0.05 significance level, we detect a meaningful relationship between these two variables.
+Using a two-tailed t-test at a 0.05 significance level, we detect a meaningful relationship between these two variables.

-Rock n roll
+Rock n roll!